everest-engineering/terraform-aws-mongodb-packer/packer/README.md

 ## Supported Plaforms and Mongo version

-To build custom AMI images, we need underlying vanilla base image to provison mongodb and the specific version of mongodb.
+To build custom AMI images, we need vanilla base image for packer to provision the mongo.
+And also the version of mongodb.

-Currently `Ubuntu 18.04` and `Ubuntu 16.04` platforms of type `EBS-backed` are supported to be as underlying base image.
+Currently `Ubuntu 18.04` and `Ubuntu 16.04` platforms of type `EBS-backed` are supported to be as base image.

 Only `Mongo 4.2` and `Mongo 4.0` Community versions are supported.